-Stuart Holroyd was one of the earliest Angry Young Men and, it could be argued, without him there would have been no Angry Young Men at all.
+Stuart Holroyd was one of the earliest Angry Young Men and without him there would have been no Angry Young Men at all.
 The Angries were created by the media as a result of a happy accident, the appearance of two remarkable works within a few weeks of one another.
 John Osborne’s play Look Back in Anger had its first performance at the Royal Court Theatre on the 8th of May 1956 and Colin Wilson’s book The Outsider was published a few weeks later on the 28th.
 The writers of these very different works were both in their mid-twenties.
 Journalists linked them, without paying too much attention to what either was trying to say, and saw them as the spearhead of a new literary movement.
 However, if it hadn’t been for Stuart Holroyd, Colin Wilson would not have written The Outsider when he did.

 Holroyd moved to London from Blackpool in September 1952 at the age of 19 with the intention of becoming a playwright.
 He wrote several plays while supporting himself by doing various menial jobs and also by writing for a number of journals, including The Poetry Review.
 In February 1954, he married his childhood sweetheart, Anne Freeman, and around the same time found a more rewarding job working as Hugh Schonfield’s part-time secretary.
 Later that year, Holroyd met and became friendly with Colin Wilson whom he described as having a dynamic personality and a Shavian gift for conversation.